Number6App/number6app.github.io/how_does_it_work.md

 Number6 is created in a single CloudFormation stack containing all its resources with the possible exception of the Slack token in AWS Secrets Manager, depending on [how you choose to deploy it](./how_do_i_get_it.md).

+The DynamoDB table is configured for on-demand capacity with no backup schedule.
+This is the cheapest configuration, if backups and/or higher capacity are important to you you'll need to update the table configuration manually or [deploy a non-SAR version](how_do_i_get_it.md).

 [back](./)